 July 5, 1916 saw a Category 3 hurricane strike the Mobile-Pensacola region of the Gulf Coast.
 This was 10 years after a significant hurricane strike, in 1906, and 10 years before another significant hurricane strike in 1926.
-Watch the First Alert Storm Team’s hurricane special program for more on all three of these historic storms.
+Watch the First Alert Storm Team’s hurricane special program for more on all three of these historic storms on YouTube.

 The text that follows is a condensed account from “Monthly Weather Review”, by meteorologists at that time.
 Note that spelling and grammar were not the same as it is now.